The Captive Mind Social realism

 “We are not concerned with the question of how one finds the courage to oppose the majority.
 In stead we are concerned with a much more poignant question: can one write well outside that one real stream whose vitality springs from its harmony with historical laws and the dynamics of reality?
 Rilke’s poems may be very good, but if they are, that means there must have been some reason for them in his day.
 Contemplative poems, such as his, could never appear in a people’s democracy, not only because it would be difficult to publish them, but because the writer’s impulse to write them would be destroyed at its very root.”

-The Captive Mind was written soon after the author’s defection from Stalinist Poland in 1951.
+The Captive Mind was written in Paris (1951-1953) soon after the author’s defection from Stalinist Poland in 1951.